joe-dev-public/fac-wordle-take-home-challenge/README.md

 - Try submitting your guess using enter/return
 - Have a great time! :)

-## Notes

 This currently doesn't work on mobile, and I assume it won't work on any device without a physical keyboard.

 (If there's a way to manually activate the on-screen/software keyboard on your device, it might work.)

+## Possible next steps?

+### Reconsider how letters are stored

+Is the current five-element array method reliable?
+Are there any kinds of inputs which could break it?
+What kinds of tests could be done to find out?

+### Mobile/tablet compatibility

-An interesting/fun/challenging next step could be to implement each letter tile using an ``<input>``, in the hope that mobiles/tablets will show the on-screen keyboard.
+An interesting/fun challenge could be to implement each letter tile using an ``<input>``, in the hope that mobiles/tablets will show the on-screen keyboard.

 The ``<input>`` elements could have a max length of 1, and some JS would presumably be needed to handle moving the cursor (/focus) between each ``<input>`` as letters were typed/deleted.